berndverst/berndverst/README.md

 - Instagram: [@berndverst](https://instagram.com/berndverst)
 - Facebook: [Bernd Verst](https://facebook.com/verst)

-You can also find me in the Kubernetes, Docker, Kubeflow community Slack instances.
+You can also find me in the Dapr Discord Server, the Kubernetes, Docker, Kubeflow community Slack instances.
 <!--
 **berndverst/berndverst** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.